 Global Warming: Definition, Causes, Effects, Solutions, Facts, Topics

-Global warming definition: Global Warming is the gradual increase in Earth's average temperature due to the buildup of greenhouse gases like carbon dioxide and methane in the atmosphere.
-This warming is primarily caused by human activities such as burning fossil fuels, deforestation, and industrial processes.
-As temperatures rise, global warming leads to climate changes, melting glaciers, rising sea levels, and extreme weather events.
-This article discusses global warming, its causes, its effects, and the role of individuals in combating global warming.
-Global warming is a topic of Environmental Issues in Biology.
+Global warming is the gradual rise in Earth’s average temperature due to increased concentrations of greenhouse gases like carbon dioxide and methane.
+It is primarily driven by human activities such as burning fossil fuels, deforestation, and industrialisation.
+Global warming leads to climate change, melting glaciers, sea-level rise, extreme weather events, and serious ecological and societal impacts.

 This Story also Contains